Scarlxrd: 2018–2020: Continued major label releases

 After releasing singles from mid-2018 to early-2019 in anticipation of an upcoming album, including "Hxw They Judge", "Berzerk", "Sx Sad", and "Head Gxne", Scarlxrd announced his seventh studio album, Infinity, which was released on 15 March 2019.
 He was a nominee in the 2019 Kerrang!
 Awards for Best British Breakthrough.
 Later that year, "The Purge" was featured on the first season of the HBO television series Euphoria.
 Scarlxrd released his second album of 2019 titled Immxrtalisatixn on 4 October.
 He released his third 2019 studio album on 13 December, titled Acquired Taste: Vxl 1.
 On 19 December, "I Can Dx What I Want" was announced as the official theme song for the WWE NXT UK event, NXT UK TakeOver: Blackpool II.
 His first studio album of 2020, Scarhxurs, was released on 28 February.
 The release of his next album, Fantasy Vxid, was split into five EP's, with the full project being released on 12 June.

 2021–present: Independent releases

 On 14 January 2021, Scarlxrd released "Let the Wxrld Burn" via his independent label Lxrd Records, marking his first release since his departure from Island Records.
 On 5 February, Scarlxrd released his 12th studio album Dxxm II, a sequel to his 2018 project Dxxm.
 Later that year, he featured on "Dead Desert" by Trippie Redd, which also featured Zillakami.
 Scarlxrd also released a collaborative EP with Ghostemane titled Lxrdmage.
 On 29 October 2021, he released his second album of the year, DeadRising.
 On 13 May 2022, Scarlxrd released his 14th studio album, Acquired Taste: Vxl.
 2, a sequel to his 2019 album Acquired Taste Vxl.
-1. In August, he was featured on Corpse Husband's single MISA MISA.
+1. In August, he was featured on Corpse Husband's single "Misa Misa".
 In October, he released the EP Psychx with Kordhell.
+On 21 July 2023, Scarlxrd released his 15th studio album titled Made In Hell.

+In 2024 Scarlxrd released the surprise EP titled WELCXME BACK : 1 along with 9 other EP's until his final EP of 2024 being titled I'll Be Back Sxxn : 10.
+On May, 2nd 2025 Scarlxrd released a new album titled Traplxrd being the first album since Made In Hell.